History of Bill Cosby in Timeline

 In 2001, Cosby appeared at the Utah State Senate to designate Jell-O the official state snack.

-In July 2002, Bill Cosby received the Presidential Medal of Freedom from President George W. Bush.
+In July 2002, Bill Cosby was awarded the Presidential Medal of Freedom by President George W. Bush.

 2002: Longest-Serving Celebrity Spokesperson